Lyme Flare vs Relapse:

 What Is a Lyme Flare?

-A Lyme flare refers to a temporary worsening of symptoms that typically follows a recognizable trigger.
-Patients often describe a return of familiar symptoms such as fatigue, brain fog, pain, or dizziness.
+A Lyme flare refers to a temporary worsening of symptoms, often returning familiar issues such as fatigue, brain fog, or pain.

-For a detailed description of how flares feel and present, see what a Lyme flare-up feels like.
+For a deeper description, see what a Lyme flare feels like.

 Common triggers include: